This product is freeze dried. All water molecules have been removed.

 This antibody is shipped with its antigen FREE of charge!

-2. Anti-BAI1 (extracellular) Antibody, preincubated with the control peptide antigen.
+2. Anti-BAI1 (extracellular) Antibody, preincubated with the negative control antigen.

 The three members of the brain angiogenesis inhibitor (BaI1-3) are receptors belonging to the adhesion subfamily of G-protein coupled receptor superfamily.
 Like all members of GPCRs, all three BaIs have seven transmembrane domains, an intracellular C-terminal tail and extracellular N-terminus.
 Like other adhesion members, the N-terminus is quite large1,2.
 Many domains are localized to the N-terminus; various glycosylations sites are present, there is a GPCR proteolysis site, a putative hormone binding domain and thrombospondin type 1 repeats which regulate the anti-angiogenic activity of thrombospondin-12,3.
 The C-terminal tail interacts with PDZ-domain proteins.
 Unique to BaI1 is a proline-rich domain required for interacting with Src homology domains and WW domain proteins2,4.